ERC-BPGC/erc-bpgc.github.io/index.md

 We at ERC believe that everything that we do should be shared with everyone that we can.
 Acting upon this belief, we share with you a link to all our resources.
 This include technical papers, white papers, link to GitHub repositories and much more.
 We encourage you to have a look at it.
 You will surely find something useful and interesting!

-Click <a href="https://erc-bpgc.github.io/handbook/" >here</a> to access our Handbook!!